cpplibv/libv/LIBV-TODO.md

 libv.ui: shader failure to load means fallback | verify libv.ui: shader dynamic loading from file

+libv.ui.font: fallback to Unicode Character 'REPLACEMENT CHARACTER' (U+FFFD) | add it back to fallback consolas_min font | https://www.fileformat.info/info/unicode/char/fffd/index.htm
+libv.ui.font: fallback to ascii '?'
-libv.ui.font: render the not found character by 'hand' (simple square) libv.ui.font: https://www.freetype.org/freetype2/docs/tutorial/step2.html libv.ui.font: We do not check the error code returned by FT_Get_Kerning.
+libv.ui.font: fallback to simple square (render the not found character by 'hand') libv.ui.font: https://www.freetype.org/freetype2/docs/tutorial/step2.html libv.ui.font: We do not check the error code returned by FT_Get_Kerning.
 This is because the function always sets the content of delta to (0,0) if an error occurs.